mohit2708/python/Interview_question.md

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
 Python Strings?
-Once a string object has been created, it cannot be changed.
+* Once a string object has been created, it cannot be changed.
 “Modifying” that string creates a whole new object in memory.

-##### String Literals
-'hello' is the same as "hello".
+* 'hello' is the same as "hello".

 ##### Assign String to a Variable
 ```python